The ‘She Oaks’

 They are grown in gardens and parks for the attractive foliage and ability to cope with harsh climates, these adaptable plants are now finding a wide range of uses in landscaping projects.

-Although they have not widely used in landscaping until recent years, Allocasuarina is now finding a place modern landscaping applications.
+Although they have not been widely used in landscaping until recent years, Allocasuarina species are now finding a place modern landscaping applications.
 Used in street plantings as well as commercial building areas especially industrial areas.

-Allocasuarina or ‘She Oaks’ have foliage that resembles pine needles, and as with pine like needles, nothing much grows beneath Allocasuarina or ‘she oaks’.
-A number of species are now being used as landscaping plants with great success.
+Allocasuarina or ‘She Oaks’ have foliage that resembles pine needles, and as with pine like needles, nothing much grows beneath Allocasuarina or ‘She-oaks’.
+A number of species are now being used as landscaping plants with great success are listed below.

-- The black ‘she oak’ or Allocasuarina littoralis (picture right) is a native of Victoria and has a columnar habit.
+- The Black ‘she oak’ or Allocasuarina littoralis (picture right) is a native of Victoria and has a columnar habit.
 Flowers from March to June

 - A. verticillata has a more spreading habit and makes a good street tree, commonly called the ‘Drooping She-Oak’.